 Response of the services of the services.
-It is the services of the service of the servi
+It services the services of the services.
+It services of the service of

 It offers proven interoperability with other vendors SPB implementations is to first eliminate network complexity in order to provide a simple and flexible network foundation.
 Rather than adding overlays or additional protocols, and creating even more complexity than what we have today, Fabric Connect first streamlines the network then automates it though OpenStackbased orchestration functionality (via a Neutron plugin).
 It provides a simplified and proven way to automate the service delivery process and evolve to the Software Defined Network of the future.